JSON panels allow Pipedrive users to see and use the data from your app directly inside Pipedrive in the form of a panel.

 The order of global actions can be customized based on your app users’ needs.
 More details about it here.

-The feedback dialog is a light blue box with a thumbs up and a thumbs down symbol that enables users to give you direct feedback about your app.
-Feedback will be sent to the main contact info email that you specified in your app listing inside Marketplace Manager.
+The feedback dialog is a light blue box with a thumbs up and a thumbs down symbol that lets users give you direct feedback about your app.
+Feedback will be sent to the main contact email specified in the App review info tab inside Developer Hub.

 If a user gives a “thumbs down”, it is mandatory for them to answer “what features are missing” in the message box.
 If the user gives a “thumbs up”, they can choose to leave a message.
 Users may also close the feedback dialog without giving any feedback.

-These are the parameters that are added to the API endpoint's URL:
+These are the parameters that are added to the API endpoint’s URL if you are using basic authentication:

 Actions in panels allow you to add interactivity to your JSON panel.
 App actions can be added for the entire panel, the object itself and individual fields.
 Learn more about it here.